 Are there key points in your project, or key external events that should be considered?
 Make sure you cost and build time into your project for impact activities.

-Colleagues in REN are happy to help with the preparation of your Pathways to Impact statement.
-Contactable via your REN Project Officer the Impact Team, Relationship Managers and IP Managers may all have appropriate advice and the following resources may also help with preparation of the statement:
+Colleagues in RIN are happy to help with the preparation of your Pathways to Impact statement.
+Contactable via your RIN Project Officer the Impact Team, Relationship Managers and IP Managers may all have appropriate advice and the following resource may also help with preparation of the statement:

 Strong vs Weak examples